 The tour ends here, not the relationship with us.

 Things to Carry :- Woolen Cap, Umbrella, Stick, Tennis Shoes, Rain Coat, Handy Torch, Moisture cream.
 These are very cold places so people should get the warm clothes along with them.

-From the booking date till 30 days prior to the departure date, 30 % of the package cost is chargeable.
+If you cancel your trip in between the booking date and 30 days prior to the departure date, 30% of the booked tour package cost is chargeable.